sfomuseum/container-siglip/README.md

 _Remember: This assumes you have already fetched the model using the `hf download` tool and that it is present in your local HuggingFace cache._

-## Building

-The easiest way to get started is to use the `container` or `docker` Makefile targets.
+Once you have a locally cached model the easiest way to get started is to use the `container` or `docker` Makefile targets.
 The following Makefile environment variables are available for these targets:

 | Name | Default | Notes |
 | --- | --- | --- |